-Macquarie University expects its staff and students to be well familiar with its assessment policy.
+Macquarie University expects its teaching staff and students to be well familiar with its assessment policy.
 Here are 7 points of the policy you need to know, follow and communicate to your students.

 - Assessment is standards-based.